guziy/pylibrmn/README.md

 News
 ------------
 Recently, in the attempt to simplify the interface of the library and make it usable with dask, the library API was updated.
-The interface similar to the nteCDF4 is added.
+The interface similar to the nteCDF4 was added.
 So now it is possible to extract data from a file in 3 lines of code.